Oxford Hawks Hockey Club: History

 After many years taking visitors on an after-match conducted tour of Oxford, the Hawks were presented with a golden opportunity for buying its own land.
 In the 1953–54 season, the girls’ school playing field in Five Mile Drive came up for sale at £4,000.
 In those days this vast sum of money was way out of the club's reach, but for the help of the local residents.
 They virtually guaranteed the club the money to save the land from residential building, which would no doubt have taken place.
 Much discussion took place, but the offer was turned down because it was felt that the club could not exist without a summer sport and Five Mile Drive was not big enough to include a cricket pitch.
 This was not the end of the tale, however.
 The City Council bought the land and Oxford Hawks moved there as tenants.

 Now the use of pitches was more stable, clubhouse facilities were still a problem.
-The Angel was closing for teas, the Kings Arms was developing into the centre of sport in Oxford and was therefore becoming crowded with the City Rugby and Cricket Clubs visiting, along with other sports and Hawks once again began searching for more pleasant surroundings.
+The Angel was closing for teas, the Kings Arms was developing into the center of sport in Oxford and was therefore becoming crowded with the City Rugby and Cricket Clubs visiting, along with other sports and Hawks once again began searching for more pleasant surroundings.
 These were found in a room above the main bars at the Victoria Arms in Walton Street where teas were taken for several seasons, with the added luxury of its own private bar, until the forced move to the Cherwell Hotel in Cutteslowe.